brianmcn/Zelda1RandoTools/doc/use.md

 When possible, the tracker will give a reminder when you may be unblocked, for example, if you marked 5 with a ladder block, then when you obtain the ladder:

- - (WPF Only) voice reminder: "Now that you have the ladder, consider dungeon 5"
+ - voice reminder: "Now that you have the ladder, consider dungeon 5"
  - visual reminder:  (ladder icon) (right-arrow) (dungeon 5 icon)

 You can toggle whether you get these reminders in the [Options Menu](#main-om).